Course Development Toolkit

 Teaching Strategies support

 The Gwenna Moss Centre is committed to supporting and improving teaching and learning at the University of Saskatchewan.
-We have a variety of programming and resources to help faculty, instructors and grad students.
+We have a variety of programs and resources to help faculty, instructors and grad students.
 We offer one-on-one or group consultations on a variety of topics, including:

 - Student Assessment